 Keep up by checking out our Facebook page and Scrivens Opticians have also signed JustGiving campaign so if you want to be involved you can follow our progress or donate at https://www.justgiving.com/company/Scrivens

 Over the summer we ran a Memorable Moments competition to find the best moments to go in our Alzheimer’s Calendar.
-The Calendar is now for sale online and at your local branch.
-Priced at £2.40 all the money raised goes directly to Alzheimer’s Society.
-To buy your calendar click here!
+All the money raised from the sale of the calendar went directly to Alzheimer’s Society.

 During this years World Alzheimer’s Day Scrivens Opticians spent the week running charity events through out it’s branches.
 Including donating one pound for every hearing screening which took place during the week.